How to Save Money Eating Out — and Even Score Free Food

 Maybe you’d like to have someone else do the cooking more often, but you’re on a budget.
-What can you do?
-You could be eating out for way less than you think, and much more often.
+Maybe your weekly schedule is crunched, so some drive-through and restaurant meals are a necessity.
+It adds up.

-You can sometimes cut the cost of a lunch or dinner out by more than half using these 25 tips.
+Using these savvy tips, you can sometimes cut the cost of a lunch or dinner out by more than half.
 That means you can eat out twice as often on the same budget.

 1. Use American Express Card Special Offers

 Search the “Amex Offers & Benefits” section on your American Express account page.
-Our upcoming free meal came from a $10 credit offer for buying something from Newegg.com using Amex Express Checkout.
+We scored a free meal from a $10 credit offer for buying something from Newegg.com using Amex Express Checkout.

-I used each of my three Amex cards to buy a $10 printable gift card for Applebee’s.
-The $10 credits appeared on my accounts within a few days, refunding 100% of my purchases.
-Voila — $30 to spend at Applebee’s!
+I used my Amex card to buy a $10 printable gift card for Applebee’s.
+The $10 credit appeared on my account within a few days, refunding 100% of my purchases.
+Voila — money to spend at Applebee’s!

 2. Buy Discounted Gift Cards for Eating Out